jivesoftware/tAMD/README.md

 Note that the synchronous version of `require()` does not trigger lazy loading.  loader.js only works on asynchronous dependencies.

-If you are using `resolve.js` make sure to include it before `loader.js` so that relative paths are resolved before `loader.js` tries to look them up.
+If you are using `normalize.js` make sure to include it before `loader.js` so that relative paths are normalized before `loader.js` tries to look them up.

 With `loader.js` you have to specify a URL mapping for every module.